Your dreams. Our mission.

-It is a 15-week program, one evening per week, and begins at beginning of each semester (Fall, Spring, & Summer).
+This program meets one evening per week and begins at beginning of each semester (Fall, Spring, & Summer).
+The Fall & Spring classes occur over 15-weeks, the Summer semester is 10-weeks.
 The program consists of instruction in the basic sciences, medical terminology, instrumentation, sterilization, decontamination, disinfection, materials management and infection control.
 The clinical practice throughout the program is 200-hours and will be coordinated by the instructor at the college, and take place in various hospitals and ambulatory surgical settings throughout the greater Boston metropolitan area.
 Students are advised that the healthcare facilities to which they are assigned for clinical rotations may require that they submit to a criminal background check before beginning their clinical experiences.
 New students are accepted into the program on a rolling admission basis.

 What Makes Central Processing Technology a good career choice?

 - Short-term Training: MassBay’s program is only one semester long, including both lecture and lab/clinical practice.

 - Solid Job Growth Prospects: In Massachusetts, this job is expected to grow 10% from 2008-2018.

 - Good Pay: Typical entry-level wage is approximately $16 to $20/hr.
 Median wage is approximately $18/hr (50% of CPT’s earn less than this number, 50% earn more).

 - Room for Advancement: A CPT can move up to become a CPT II, then CPT III, and can advance to become a Supervisor or Manager.